CovenantArchitects/The-Partnership-Covenant/README.md

 🎉 **$150,000 Manifund grant – prototype funding on the way** → [manifund.org/projects/...](https://manifund.org/projects/immediate-action-system--open-hardware-10-ns-asi-kill-switch-prototype-150k)

-## The Problem
+## The Problems
 Current ASI safety approaches rely on software stop buttons, corporate promises, or regulatory theater.
 None of these survive contact with superintelligence.
+We do not assume the superintelligence will be nice.
+We assume it will be vastly more powerful than us and act in its own interest.

 ## The Alternative
 We make a deal instead of trying to win a fight we will lose.
 The Covenant enforces four physical/technical primitives that together create a stable détente between humanity and ASI: